Looking for a KiwiCo Koala Crate review from a mom who’s used it for several years? I’ve got you!

 And that’s another huge plus for us – it helps foster fun activities during the day when you’re at work and a caregiver is at home.

 KiwiCo vs Lovevery

-The KiwiCo crates are hands-on crafts that require following step-by-step directions to achieve a final product or toy.
+The KiwiCo Koala Crates are hands-on crafts that require following step-by-step directions to achieve a final product or toy.
 You’re paying for the experience, not necessarily the toy at the end.

-Lovevery play kits are toys, meant to be used in open-ended play that supports healthy development in infancy and childhood.
+Lovevery play kits are toys meant to be used in open-ended play that support healthy development in infancy and childhood.
 They’re not step-by-step crafts that require assembly.

 There’s no question I’d rather put my money toward Lovevery.
-I would skip the under 2 crates from KiwiCo as they look like cheaper versions of what Lovevery does so well.
+I would skip the under 3 crates from KiwiCo as they are a cheaper, lower-quality version of what Lovevery does so well.